 - Culminate knowledge and skills in specialized scenarios called Missions

-The platform is offered as a subscription-based model for organizations and workforce development professionals who are interested in recommending the platform to their clients can get a taste for what the platform feels like in a trial experience.
+The platform is offered as a subscription-based model for organizations and workforce development professionals who are interested in recommending the platform to their clients.

 Providing clients with ample cyber skills development opportunities will be essential as hackers become more advanced in their criminal activity and targeting capabilities.
 Organization’s seeking to not only fill cyber positions but engage and retain talent need more than quick fixes to stay protected and hardened.
 A new ISACA “State of Cybersecurity 2020” report suggests that 73% of security teams seek hands-on experience as a key job qualification.
 There’s never been a better time to help companies harden their cyber posture – and it so often starts and ends with the people behind the frontline networks defending data and maintaining cyber integrity.